docQodly/docs/docs/language/CollectionClass.md

 	- *$1.value2* (any type): second element value to be compared
 - $2...N (any type): extra parameters

-If you used a method, you must set the folllowing parameter:
+If you used a method, you must set the following parameter:

 - *$1.result* (boolean): **true** if *$1.value < $1.value2*, **false** otherwise.